syslogic/agconnect-publishing-gradle-plugin/README.md

 ### Example Log Output

 The log output for task `:mobile:publishReleaseAab` explains what it does.<br/>
-To be precise, it only uploads APK/ABB packages, but not releases them (yet).
+To be precise, it only uploads APK/ABB packages, but does not release them.

 ````
 > Task :mobile:bundleRelease